lbryio/lbry-sdk/README.md

 The full API is documented [here](https://lbry.tech/api/sdk).

+## Recommended hardware

+The minimum hardware for a full node is 16cpus, 92gb of RAM, and 160gb of NVMe storage.
+The recommended hardware is 32cpus, 128gb of RAM, and 160gb of NVMe storage.

 ## Running from source

 Installing from source is also relatively painless.
 Full instructions are in [INSTALL.md](INSTALL.md)